rodrigo-hn/html_canvas_app_AG/diagram-builder/docs/TECHNICAL_DOCS.md

 ### The Canvas (`canvas.component.ts`)

-Iterates over the `nodes` signal and renders an `app-node-renderer` for each.
-It handles background clicks for clearing selection.
+It iterates over the `nodes` signal and renders an `app-node-renderer` for each.
+It also iterates over the `edges` signal and renders an `app-edge-renderer` for each, placed in a `z-0` SVG layer behind the nodes.

 ### Node Renderer (`node-renderer.component.ts`)